dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Product interface defines the interface of objects the factory method creates.
+The *Product* interface defines the interface of objects the factory method creates.
-The ConcreteProduct class implements the Product interface.
+The *ConcreteProduct* class implements the *Product* interface.
-The Creator abstract class declares the factory method interface.
+The *Creator* abstract class declares the factory method interface.
-The ConcreteCreator class implements the Creator's factory method and returns an instance of the ConcreteProduct.
+The *ConcreteCreator* class implements the *Creator's factory method and returns an instance of the *ConcreteProduct*.

 * Known uses